bedrockio/fixtures/README.md

 ## Notes

-Note that `users/admin` and `oraganizations/bedrock` are special fixtures required to bootstrap the data.
-These are defined in `./const`.
+Note that `adminFixtureId` and `organizationFixtureId` are special fixtures required to bootstrap the data and can be modified in the [options](#options).